CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

     depth: 3
 ---

-# Unity - Peer to Peer Matchmaking
+# Unity - Matchmaking Into Dedicated Game Servers

-Peer to peer matchmaking is the simplest configuration you can run the Catena Matchmaker in.
-It is a good first step to get up and running, even if your game utilizes dedicated game servers.
-You can build on top of this implementation to add dedicated game server support.
+Matchmaking into dedicated game servers is necessary when your game requires a trusted authority to track game state during your moment to moment gameplay.

 ## Prerequisites
 * You must be running Catena.
 It must be run locally or you must have it deployed somewhere.
 [Instructions for doing so can be found here](/installation/index.md)
 * You must have completed the [Unity Authentication Guide](../authentication.md)

 ## Configuring The Catena Backend

+### The Matchmaker
 {% partial file="/_partials/unity/matchmaking-configuring-the-catena-backend.md" /%}

 ```json